dDaYb/vnc-browser/README.md

 # VNC-iPad
-A Lightweight, Ready-to-Use Web Browsing Environment in Docker with VNC Access
+Give your old iPad a new life as a remote for home assistant!

-## Info :information_source:
+## Info ℹ️
-VNC-ipad is a minimal Docker image designed to provide a lightweight environment for browsing the web via VNC.
-This Docker image encapsulates a lightweight, VNC-accessible Chromium web browser starting in kiosk mode.
+Old iPads come with an outdated version of Safari, which makes them unusable with modern Home Assistant dashboards.

-It allows to use old iPad as a remote for home assistant (native outdated safari browser of old ipad is unusable for this purporse).
+**VNC-iPad** enables you to use your old iPad as a remote for Home Assistant.
+The outdated Safari browser on old iPads is not suitable for this purpose.
-You should install any vnc viewer on ipad (available on all versions of ipad)

-**Key Features ✨**

-- **VNC-Ready**: Ready for use with any VNC client or through a web browser using noVNC, offering a user-friendly interface.
-- **Lightweight**: Built on Alpine Linux and Debian Slim, ensuring minimal resource usage.
-- **Customizable**: Set VNC password, initial website URL, auto-start settings for the browser and xterm via environment variables.
-- **Accessible**: Access the VNC server directly or through a browser using noVNC.

 ## Quick Start 🚀
-You can run it easily using its default or by passing the appropriate environment variables.
+1. Install any VNC viewer on the iPad (available for all iPad versions)
+2. Start this docker container (see bellow)
+3. Point your VNC viewer on iPad to container_ip:5900

 - ### Docker CLI 🐳
   ```bash